rwcarlsen/cas/README.rst

     - fad-snap should work as it currently does

-    - A generic fad-find tool that returns a list of blobrefs from a blobserver

-       * based on path, tags, or other arbitrary meta-data

     - A tool fad-mod that modifies arbitrary Notes meta-data of piped in object refs

-    - Modify fad-mount to take list of blobrefs (not object refs) to mount piped in

     - A tool (fad-stat) to stat mounted files (e.g. return their timestamp, objectref, etc.)